fastoch/Networking/Computer_Networking.md

 ### Administrative Distance (AD)

+- Probably the most important metric that's used on routers.
-The believability of a routing protocol's advertised routes.
+- AD is the believability of a routing protocol's advertised routes.
-Some routing protocols are considered to be more believable (trustworthy) than others.
+- Some routing protocols are considered to be more believable (trustworthy) than others.

-Routers use the AD to help determine which routing protocol to use when more than one protocol is installed on the router.
+- Routers use the AD to determine which routing protocol to use when more than one is installed on the router.
+- The lowest AD of an advertised route will determine the protocol used

+**Common standard ADs**:
+- directly connected route = 0 (no protocol required)
+- statically configured route = 1 (no protocol required)
+- EBGP = 20 (exterior border gateway protocol)
+- internal EIGRP = 90 (enhanced interior gateway routing protocol)
+- OSPF = 110 (Open shortest path first)
+- IS-IS = 115 (intermediate system to intermediate system)
+- RIP = 120 (routing information protocol)
+- external EIGRP = 170
+- IBGP = 200 (interior border gateway protocol)
+- unknown = 255 (not believable)

+The AD can be set by an administrator, so that a specific protocol is preferred to another.

 ---

 ## Route aggregation

+Without some mechanisme put in place, routing tables soon become very large and highly inefficient.
+Through careful planning, network administrators use a process called **route aggregation** to condense the
+size of routing tables.
+They do so through the use of Classless Inter-Domain Routing (**CIDR**) to summarize
+routes to different networks.
+Route aggregation is common in networking.

+### Example of route aggregation

+Suppose we have a router that has the following networks connected to its serial 0/1 interface (S/0/1):
+- 10.1.1.0/24
+- 10.1.17.0/24
+- 10.1.32.0/24
+- 10.1.128.0/24

+These routes could be summarized (aggregated) by a common CIDR entry in a routing table:
+- 10.1.0.0/16

+### Warning on route aggregation

+Route aggregation takes careful planning during the network design phase.
+The above example would not work if interface s/1/1 on the same router was connected to network 10.1.2.0/24, because
+that new network makes those networks on the 0/1 interface **non-contiguous** networks.

+---

 ## High availability

 ---